The radiation field on product cones: Proof of Theorem

+In terms of the radiation field $\mathcal{R}_{+}[w]$, the expansion at $C_{+}$ implies the expansion in Theorem~\ref{thm:main-thm}.
+Theorem~\ref{thm:main-thm-v2} is stronger than Theorem~\ref{thm:main-thm}, as it implies a joint asymptotic expansion at $C_{+}\cap \scri^{+}$.

-This section is devoted to a sketch of the proof of the main theorem.
-The outline of the proof is the same as in the asymptotically Minkowski setting~\cite{BVW1, BVW2}; the key missing steps involve propagation near the conic singularities and are formalized in Corollary~\ref{cor:output-of-bulk-prop} and Proposition~\ref{prop:mapping-props}.
-Indeed, with those missing steps, the same approach as in the asymptotically Minkowski setting (~\cite[Section 9]{BVW1} and~\cite[Section 9]{BVW2}) applies here, essentially verbatim.
+The proof follows the same outline as in the setting of asymptotically Minkowski spaces to obtain the existence of the asymptotic expansion; the key missing steps require extending the propagation and Fredholm statements near the conic singularities and are formalized in Propositions~\ref{prop:output-of-bulk-prop} and~\ref{prop:mapping-props}.
+As the same approach works here, we provide only an abbreviated sketch.

-We let $\rho$ denote a defining function for $\mf$ and $x$ denote a defining function for $\cf$.
-(Near $S_{+}$, the primary region of interest, we can take $\rho = t^{-1}$.)
+Our strategy is to show first that the solution is partially polyhomogeneous.
+As the initial data are compactly supported, finite speed of propagation implies that the solution is trivial near $C_{0}$.
+The finite speed of propagation also allows us to replace $w$ with $\chi w$, where $\chi$ is a smooth cutoff function to a neighborhood of $\overline{C_{+}}$ in $M$; $\chi w$ is then the forward solution of an \emph{inhomogeneous} wave equation on $\reals \times C(Z)$.
+We show that $\chi w$ is partially polyhomogeneous on the blown-up space $[M; S_{+}]$ and an identical argument near $\overline{C_{-}}$ then establishes the claim for $w$.
+Establishing the partial polyhomogeneity of $w$ has as its byproduct a proof that the index sets at $\scri^{\pm}$ are as stated.
+Finally, we establish that the exponents seen in the expansion at $C_{\pm}$ can be characterized as resonances associated to the hyperbolic cone with the same link.
+It suffices to show this for the forward solution as the backward solution has the same form near $\scri^{-}\cup C_{-}$.